Tannaka duality over ring spectra: Introduction

 An analogous notion in the case of compact topological groups was initiated much earlier by Tannaka \cite{Ta} who showed that a compact group can be reconstructed from its category of representations.
 The group arises as the group of tensor preserving automorphisms of the forgetful fiber functor from the category of representations to its underlying category of vector spaces.
 In \cite{Kr}, Krein characterised those categories of the form $\Rep(G)$ which arise in this way.

 The passage from Galois theory to Tannaka theory is the linearization process of replacing sets by vector spaces.
 Following the Galois philosophy of Grothendieck above, Saavedra developed a Tannaka duality theory for affine group schemes where the abstract category dual is termed a \textit{neutralized Tannakian category} \cite{Sa}.
 The \textit{neutralized Tannaka duality} statement is then that the automorphism group of fiber functors is an affine group scheme and the Tannakian category is equivalent to the category of representations of this affine group scheme.
-More precisely, let $k$ be a field.
-Then